kaylacastro/Sea-Level-X-download/README.md

 # Sea Level X

-SeaLevel X is an architectural design tool meant to connect human users as part of the loop that generates sea level rise.
-In doing so, the hope is to harvest the user's nervousness to trigger potential outcomes.
-The project engages time by allowing the user to design today while constantly interacting with the consequences of the future.
+Sea Level X is an architectural design tool meant to challenge the traditional mode of architectural site representation and connect the human user to the transient outcomes.
+Architectural site representation assumes stagnancy of site rather than accepting the transiency of coastal sites due to climate change.
+Sea Level X allows the architect to design today while constantly interacting with future versions of their coastal site.
+I hope to incite an emotional response in the user to prompt climate action.
+In turn, the level of nervousness in the user directly affects the rate in which climate change progresses, causing a feedback loop.

-Man-made disasters must be accounted for when designing for the future of transient environments.
-Simply presenting visuals or images may not be sufficient to engage people and motivate them to take action on an issue.
-By bringing the user physically and virtually into the future, I hope to incite an emotional response to prompt climate action.
+For non-architectural designers, the user can experience a VR walk-through of one of the potential outcomes of a chosen future city using A-Frame through Glitch.
+The user can also choose an AR experience where they can watch their own immediate space be “transported” to a chosen coastal city and brought through the effects of time.
+Though not trained designers, the visitor can view their immediate space become transitory, leading to climate action.

 ## Installation instructions